-The formation of a common group identity at the regional, ethnic or country level is a highly important, yet poorly understood aspect of human behavior.
-One reason for the difficulty to disentangle the factors influencing the identity formation process is that laboratory experiments can only study groups of limited size for a short time period and have to rely on artificial manipulations.
-For instance, it is hard to emulate violent repression, even though occupations and changes in nation status occurred frequently in history, and are often associated with the suppression of existing local identities.
-Observational studies, in contrast, can exploit historical events, but almost always struggle with distinguishing the effect of a shock or a set of policies from other aspects that are specific to a certain region.
+One reason for the difficulty of disentangling the factors influencing the identity formation process is the inadequacy of laboratory experiments to emulate identity formation.
+Experiments can only study groups of limited size for a short time period, and have to rely on artificial/restricted manipulations.
+For instance, it is hard to simulate violent repression, even though occupations and changes in nation status occurred frequently in history.
+Almost all current nation-states are composed of initially heterogeneous regions, which were more or less forcefully integrated and assimilated during the process of state formation.
+Observational studies, in contrast, can exploit these historical events, but struggle to distinguish their effect from other aspects that are specific to particular regions.